valensupport/valensupport.github.io/pages/customer_specific_apis_json.md

 ---
 layout: page
-title: InsureRight® Predict OpenAPI 3 JSON Scoring Definitions
+title: Insurity Predict OpenAPI 3 JSON Scoring Definitions
 permalink: customer_specific_apis_json.html
 sidebar: nav_sidebar
-last_updated: October, 2020
+last_updated: December, 2025
 summary: The webservices guide for the details on the exact schema for requests and responses.
 ---

-# Valen Customer Specific OpenAPI 3 definition
+# Insurity Predict Customer Specific OpenAPI 3 definition

-### Integrating webservices on InsureRight® Platform 3.0
+### Integrating webservices on Isnurity Predict Platform

-The InsureRight® Predict Web Service (PWS) allows clients to send input data, in the form of a prediction request, to the InsureRight platform for scoring with Valen’s models.
+The Insurity Predict Web Service (PWS) allows clients to send input data, in the form of a prediction request, to the Predict platform for scoring with insurity Predict’s models.
 Once received, the system validates the JSON content of the transmission, scores the data, then returns a prediction response.

 In addition to the score results, the system also returns information to explain the predictions in terms of influential data elements.
-Optionally, Valen can incorporate custom business rules to provide support for automated decision making based on the prediction results.
+Optionally, Insurity Predict can incorporate custom business rules to provide support for automated decision making based on the prediction results.

 ##### Audience

 This guide is intended for use by developers who are building web-enabled applications that will use the PWS to invoke an application to score a set of input data.
-To use the PWS, clients are required to have a valid  account with Valen.
+To use the PWS, clients are required to have a valid  account with Insurity Predict.
 Please contact <support@valen.com> to ensure that access is properly configured.

 #### How to get access to your specific OpenAPI 3 definition

 The payload definition for inputs and outputs will vary by customer.
-In order to find out the exact inputs required, and the expected outputs in a response, a valid login to the Valen InsureRight platform is required.
-Using your favorite browser, go to the Valen website at https://insureight.valen.com and login with your credentials.
+In order to find out the exact inputs required, and the expected outputs in a response, a valid login to the Insurity Predict platform is required.
+Using your favorite browser, go to the Insurity Predict website at https://insureight.valen.com and login with your credentials.
 Under the Tools option, select the API Documentation option.
 Note the "Try it Out" option is only available for users that are designated as "test" users.
 This prevents users with "production" credentials generating scores that would be included in analyzing model performance when using Manage.

 ![OpenAPI 3 Landing Page]({{ "/images/CurrentEntryPoint.PNG" | relative_url }})